CSreekar/Attrition_analysis/README.md

+Hello I made this project during my first internship at Steel Authority of India.
+Used a publicly available dummy dataset to perform Exploratory data analysis techniques.

 # Attrition_analysis
 Attrition is a process in which the workforce dwindles at a company, following a period in which a number of people retire or resign, and are not replaced. - A reduction in staff due to attrition is often called a hiring freeze and is seen as a less disruptive way to trim the workforce and reduce payroll than layoffs - In this NoteBook our Aim will be to analyze the datasets completely wrt each and feature and find the reason behind Attrition of Employees.